 Creating The Perfect Learning Environment For Remote Early Education

 With the COVID-19 coronavirus still a threat, and many people preferring to keep their children home from preschool, there’s a real need for remote early education programs.
-That means teachers (in today’s remote world, that means parents and caregivers) need to adapt their own methods and set up spaces that will still engage children, even when they’re seeing it through a webcam.
+That means teachers (and in today’s remote world, this also means parents and caregivers) need to adapt their early childhood education methods and set up spaces that will still engage children, even when they’re experiencing it through a screen.

 4 Tips For Successful Virtual Early Education Lessons